Observable

 Note

-more complex examples can be created where the upstream publish is less clear, so use this with caution.
+more complex examples can be created where the upstream emit is less clear, so use this with caution.

 Declaration